-The early Celtic nominal suffix $-eto-/\bar{a}->-et$, in Middle and Modern Welsh is used mainly to form verbal nouns, but in place-names, suffixed to nouns or adjectives, it may mean 'having the quality of...' the term to which it is added, or it may be understood as 'territory' (see DCCPN p.
+The early Celtic nominal suffix $-eto-/\bar{a}->-ed$, in Middle and Modern Welsh is used mainly to form verbal nouns, but in place-names, suffixed to nouns or adjectives, it may mean 'having the quality of...' the term to which it is added, or it may be understood as 'territory' (see DCCPN p.
 19 s.v. etu-).
 In river-names, it seems sometimes to have been suffixed to 'ancient' forms that had presumably lost any semantic sense.

 A lost river-name, perhaps for the Ribble or this stretch of it, probably underlies Bremetenacum, the fort at Ribchester Lanc (PNRB p.
-277): + bre μ -+-an-+- $\bar{a}co$ - (see - \bar{q} g).
+277): + bre μ -+-aco-+co-